COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 In addition to identifying datasources, they were asked to identify:

 * The person that is responsible for the technical management of the system (IT SME).
-* The person that has the business level knowledge and understanding of what data is stored within the system (Business SME).
+* The person that has the business level knowledge and understanding of what data are stored within the system (Business SME).
 * Any potential technical changes (replacement, upgrades) the system might be scheduled for in the future.

 #### Step 2
 In Step 2, coordinators were asked to identify any potential datasets within the datasources from Step 1.
-This was purely a brainstorming exercise designed as a away to tease out the beginnings of understanding what kind of data is stored within the data sources.
+This was purely a brainstorming exercise designed as a away to tease out the beginnings of understanding what kind of data are stored within the data sources.

 We quickly discovered that different departments have very different cultures and styles of communications, so we provided a brainstorm guide to allow coordinators to comye up with datasets in as many ways as possible.
 The brainstorm guide can be found in [Appendix Step 2](../appendix/brainstorm_guide.html).